Drwalin/ICon7/README.md

 reliability mechanisms but require the underlying library to provide those themselfs if needed.

+This project is distributed under MIT License.
+Please see LICENSE file.

 ## Remote method invocation

 Remote method invocation is not implemented any more.
 It can be simply